JosephLai241/nomad/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    add       Equivalent to the `git add` command commit    Equivalent to the `git commit` command.
-Optionally include a message after the command, ie. `git commit "YOUR MESSAGE HERE"`
+    add       The `git add` command.
+This may be used after running nomad in numbered mode or with labeled directories commit    The `git commit` command.
+Optionally include a message after the command, ie. `git commit "YOUR MESSAGE HERE"` The default
-              The default commit message is "Updating" if no message is included diff      Equivalent to the `git diff` command help      Prints this message or the help of the given subcommand(s) status    Equivalent to the `git status` command.
+              commit message is "Updating" if no message is included diff      The `git diff` command.
+This may be used after running nomad in numbered mode or with labeled directories help      Prints this message or the help of the given subcommand(s) status    The `git status` command.
 Only display changed/unstaged files in the tree
 ```

 # Walkthrough